CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/WJH-Event-Reference.md

 weight: 813
 toc: 4
 ---
 This topic lists all of the supported WJH metrics and provides a brief description of each.

-For instructions on how to configure and monitor What Just Happened events, refer to {{<link title="Configure and Monitor What Just Happened" text="Configure and Monitor What Just Happened">}}.
+For instructions on how to configure and monitor What Just Happened events, refer to {{<link title="Configure and Monitor What Just Happened">}}.

+## Layer 1 Drops

 <table>
 <colgroup>